-Hypotension is often sub divided into different categories; postural or orthostatic hypotension, Shy-Drager syndrome and neurally mediated hypotension.
+Hypotension types are postural or orthostatic hypotension, Shy-Drager syndrome, postprandial, and neurally mediated hypotension.

-Causes of orthostatic hypotension: Postural hypotension can occur for a variety of reasons, including dehydration, prolonged bed rest, pregnancy, diabetes, heart problems, burns, excessive heat, large varicose veins and certain neurological disorders.
-A number of medications can also cause it, particularly drugs used to treat high blood pressure, as well as antidepressants and drugs used to treat Parkinson's disease and erectile dysfunction.
+Causes of Orthostatic hypotension: Postural hypotension can occur for a variety of reasons, including dehydration, prolonged bed rest, pregnancy, diabetes, heart problems, burns, excessive heat, large varicose veins and certain neurological disorders.
+Some medications can also cause it; particularly drugs used to treat high blood pressure, as well as antidepressants and drugs used to treat Parkinson's disease and erectile dysfunction.

 Shy-Drager syndrome - hypotension